-Tuition fees for continuing students may rise each academic year by a factor to allow for inflation.
+Fees are reviewed annually and are likely to increase to take into account inflationary pressures.
 You will be notified of any changes to the tuition fee payable in advance of the academic year to which the fee applies.

 Our Regulations for payment of tuition fees and charges for other services are set out in Regulation XVI.
 Further details of the arrangements for making payments to us can be found here: